What to Know Before You Go

 Get a truly intimate humpback whale viewing experience on Alaska's Whales & Mendenhall Glacier Trail: Small-Group Experience.
 Away from the crowds, you’ll explore marine wildlife on a custom-built safari vessel.

 Experience Juneau’s highlights on the Best of Juneau: Whale Watching, Mendenhall Glacier & Orca Point Lodge Meal tour.
-A naturalist on-board will dive into the fascinating behavior and habitat of humpback and killer whales, among other wildlife.
+A expert on-board will dive into the fascinating behavior and habitat of humpback and killer whales, among other wildlife.

 Discover all our Alaska whale watching shore excursions on an unforgettable trip to the Great Land.